Clintwood, Virginia

 Clintwood is a town in Dickenson County, Virginia, United States.
-The population was 1,414 at the 2010 census, with an estimated population of 1,304 in 2018.
+The population was 1,377 at the 2020 census.
 It is the county seat of Dickenson County.

 Although originally called "Holly Creek" after a small stream that runs through the town, it was later named "Clintwood" after Major Henry Clinton Wood, a Confederate officer in the 37th Virginia Infantry Regiment.

 History

 Clintwood, Virginia was founded in 1829 by John "Holly Creek John" Mullins.
 In June 1948, the town of Clintwood elected an all-female town council for the period from 1948 to 1950.
 The "Petticoat Government", as it was nicknamed, implemented change in many areas, including cleanup of the town, eliminating parking problems, organizing a systematic garbage disposal system, eliminating several traffic hazards, organizing the town's fire department, and purchasing a fire truck.
-The "Petticoat Government" received the attention of Lady Astor, a member of the British Parliament who expressed a desire to visit Clintwood to see how the experiment was going.
+The "Petticoat Government" received the attention of Lady Astor, a Virginia-born member of the British Parliament who expressed a desire to visit Clintwood to see how the experiment was going.
 The town was also featured in broadcasts by the Voice of America.